mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ## What is the migration process?{#process}

 Migration is fully automatic for journeys that are not live or closed.
 We do not want to impact live or closed journeys to avoid any production impact.
-We will ask yu to publish the new version that we created for you.
+We will ask you to publish the new version that we created for you.

 All sandboxes of a customer ORG will be processed simultaneously.
 During the change deployment, the following actions will be performed: